martinhumilem/minecraft_papermc_windows_server/README.md

 How to: Install java, create server directory, download script to directory and start script.

-After start, script download java server, create eula acception file and create default server.properties file.
+After FIRST start, script download java server, create eula acception file and create default server.properties file.
 And start server in console mode, create directory structure.
 After full start you can stop server and configure settings thorough configuration files.
 For this server you can use plugins from spigot site.

+After next start run script.

+IMPORTANT: script not check automatic UPDATES.
+For updates start script with /forceupdate switch, or delete .jar files and start script.

 ps: sorry for my poor english